ngiger/odba/README.md

 * The unit test test_clean__prefetched in test/test_cache.rb fails with Ruby 3.3/3.4 sometimes but not always
 * Rework the unit tests to use a test database and less flexmock
 * Rebase the library on the Sequel gem instead of ydbi/ydbd_pg
+* The methods generate_dictionary/create_dictionary_map and do not work using only ODBA

 ## Example